 Will Joint Ownership Avoid Probate?

 In cases where everything was jointly owned, then all those assets immediately go to the joint owner upon the death of one owner.
 This precludes the necessity for probate, or even for a will.
-While this might sound like the ideal way to ensure your assets go to your spouse without benefit of a will or probate, there can be problems associated with joint ownership for every asset.
+While this might sound like the ideal way to ensure your assets go to your spouse without the benefit of a will or probate, there can be problems associated with joint ownership of every asset.
 Some of those problems include: